fbAn Order Book | Forex Order Book | IFCM

 An Order Book

-How is an order book formed?
+How is an Order Book Formed

 In order to make a deal on an exchange, the trader sends an order through the trading terminal specifying the parameters of the future transaction: buy or sell, necessary volume of the asset and the desired price.
 When an exchange receives the order, the automatic search for a counter order starts, and in case it is detected, the deal is made.
 In case of the absence of a counter order, the received order is entered into an order book and waits for a counter order.
 A large number of orders is made in sequence depending firstly on the offered price and then, on the time of entering an exchange.
 An order book consists of two columns: the first column includes the Bid or Ask price of the asset and the second one includes the volume of orders offered by participants.